Anzhu-W/Anzhu-W.github.io/index.md

 - **[Dec.
 2022]** Presenting our paper at NeurIPS'22 in New Orleans, USA. <a href="https:/assets/img/22nips.webp" class="btn btn-sm z-depth-0" role="button" target="_blank" style="font-size:14px;">[Photo]</a>
 - **[Sep.
 2022]** Our paper on multi-modal model membership inference is accepted by NeurIPS'22.

+## Invited Talks
+School of Computing, National University of Singapore (NUS), May 2024. *Neuron-level Usage Control*.

 {% include_relative _includes/projects.md %}